 Food & Culture Highlights

-Food in All-You-Can-Eat King and Queen Crab Course USD 106 reflects regional produce and neighbourhood traditions.
+Food in Entrance Ticket to Legends The Home of Football Museum USD 20.3 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid‑week for calmer dining rooms.